joakimk/engine_experiment/README.md

     cd engines/customers; rake

-Run tests in downstream engines (for the base engine, this is all engines):
+Run tests in downstream engines (all engines depend on base, so all tests will be run):

     cd engines/base; rake spec:downstream